 On Reintroduction: The CRF advocates implementation of the FL Panther reintroduction plan including community outreach and education.

 CRF supports efforts to determine public sentiment toward predators and their recovery , and advocates science and evidence-based wildlife management to promulgate sound, solid, sensible conservation of our natural resources, including the puma and other wildlife.
-As well, the Eastern Cougar Foundation is not opposed to sustainable sport hunting of cougars in areas where significant cougar populations are documented.
+As well, the Cougar Rewilding Foundation is not opposed to sustainable sport hunting of cougars in areas where significant cougar populations are documented.
 However, at this time there are no such populations documented in the eastern United States.

 On Origins of Cougars: There are three possible sources for cougars in the East: remnant natives, escaped/released captives, and migrants from known populations in Florida, the western U.S., and Canada.
 It is entirely possible that cougars from two or all three sources are mingling (for an example of mixed ancestry, see the KY kitten confirmation, no. 13 under Confirmations on the Beyond Sightings to Signs page).
 The ECF believes that any cougar capable of living independently wild is capable of filling the eastern cougar niche regardless of origins, and should be protected and respected as an eastern cougar.

 On Cougars as Pets: The CRF opposes the breeding and maintenance of cougars as pets.

 Jay Tischendorf interview in Hazleton (PA) Standard-Speaker, March 4, 2007, article by Allen Gregory

 Talk by Kerry Gyekis at Beltzville State Park, Pennsylvania, October 4, 2007, article by Al Zagofsky